segmentio/segment-docs/src/protocols/faq.md

 Unplanned property omission is only supported for cloud-mode destinations.
 Unplanned properties will not be omitted when they're sent to device-mode destinations.

-### How to import events from the Source Schema to a Tracking Plan
+### How do I import events from a Source Schema into a Tracking Plan?

-You can import events into the tracking from the source schema when you initially create your tracking plan.
-Also, you can manually add these events by clicking the the (+) next to the event in your source schema page once the tracking plan has been connected.
+When you first create your Tracking Plan, you can add events from your Source Schema by selecting the **Import events from Source** button on the Tracking Plan editor page.
+You can manually add these events after you've connected your Source Schema to your Tracking Plan by clicking the (+) next to the event on your Source Schema page.

 ## Protocols Validation